 Shortly before his death, he released all of the copyrights and trademarks for One Minute Asthma to the AARC.

-“We are honored that Dr. Plaut thought of our Association when deciding where to leave his iconic publication on asthma,” said AARC CEO Thomas J. Kallstrom, MBA, RRT, FAARC.
+“We are honored that Dr. Plaut thought of our Association when deciding where to leave his iconic publication on asthma,” said AARC Executive Director Thomas J. Kallstrom, MBA, RRT, FAARC.
 “We plan to carry on his legacy by continuing to make this much-beloved asthma publication available to all who need it.”

 Thomas Plaut came to the U.S. as a young child in 1935, escaping Nazi Germany along with his family.
 He graduated from Yale University and was trained as a pediatrician at Columbia University.
 His long career took him from a coal mining town in Appalachia, to a community health center in the South Bronx, to a pediatrician’s practice in Massachusetts where the One Minute Asthma concept was born.